Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A rich hierarchy of sparse and dense matrix classes, including general, symmetric, triangular, and diagonal matrices with numeric, logical, or pattern entries.
 Efficient methods for operating on such matrices, often wrapping the 'BLAS', 'LAPACK', and 'SuiteSparse' libraries.

-ggrepel — by Kamil Slowikowski, 5 months ago
+ggrepel — by Kamil Slowikowski, a year ago

 Automatically Position Non-Overlapping Text Labels with 'ggplot2'